- Nominated projects must have been completed within three years of the submission deadline.

-Award recipients and nominators will be notified no later than July 14, 2017.
+Award recipients and nominators will be notified no later than July 1, 2019.
 The nominator will be notified for those not selected.
-The 2017 National Preservation Awards will be presented during PastForward 2017 in Chicago, IL, November 14–17, 2017.
-Award recipients are required to be present at their award presentation.

 All nominations must be submitted online.
 Paper submissions will not be accepted.

 Click here to access our online awards and grants submission center.
 To begin your nomination, you will need to use your existing login or select "Create New Account".
 Once you have created an account and logged into the system, click "Apply" from the menu at the top of your screen.
-Select the 2017 Driehaus Preservation Awards form.
-Please note, this is different from the 2017 National Preservation Awards nomination form.
+Select the 2019 Richard H. Driehaus Foundation National Preservation Awards form.
+Please note, this is different from the 2019 National Preservation Awards nomination form.
 Once you begin your nomination, you will be able to save your progress and return to the site to continue working on the form.

 If you have any questions, please contact Lizzy Barringer at (202) 588-6315 or firstname.lastname@example.org.